bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 * Motion - Security camera analysis software
 * Up to date versions of linux command line tools
 * MiniDLNA - To replace the bloated and CPU guzzling Twonky DLNA server
+* Joplin server - An opensource note taking alternative to OneNote and Evernote

+Obviously since the unit isn't particularly fast it's better to make use of these services "one at a time" but thanks to the excessive swap space available on the platform it all seems to hang together well.

-Hopefully these instructions can serve as a template for upgrading the Linux kernel on other Linux based embedded NAS equipment.
+Hopefully these instructions can serve as a template for upgrading the Linux kernel on other arm 32 based embedded NAS equipment.
 In particular the 64K page size additions will hopefully prove useful for other NAS products that chose to use 64K pages in their file systems.